Insurance Terms and Definitions

 - Some plans may have separate deductibles for specific services.
 For example, a plan may have a hospitalization deductible per admission.

-- Deductibles may differ if you get services from an approved provider or from providers not on the approved list.
+- Deductibles may differ if you get services from an in-network provider or out-of-network provider.

 Coverage limits: Some health insurance policies only pay for health care up to a certain dollar amount (e.g. $500,000 or $1,000,000) for all of your health care or for a specific service.
 For example, many insurance policies have annual or lifetime coverage maximums.
 In these cases, the health plan will stop payment when the benefit maximum is reached, and you must pay all the remaining costs.